 Are you interested in having a mentor?

 Note: our mentors are able to provide informal advice on writing CVs and covering letters, but if you are affiliated with a college or university you should use their careers service as your first port of call.
 Their advisors will be trained professionally to advise on this.
+Our mentors work in areas of work funded (or traditionally funded) by legal aid, so if you are interested in areas outside of this, we recommend that you contact other organisations specialising in those areas of work.

 Could you become a mentor?